-Furnham, Adrian and Tu, Bei-Lin and Swami, Viren (2012) Cross-cultural differences in self-assessed intelligence: a comparison of British and Chinese undergraduates.
+Furnham, Adrian, Tu, Bei-Lin and Swami, Viren (2012) Cross-cultural differences in self-assessed intelligence: a comparison of British and Chinese undergraduates.
 Psychologia: an International Journal of Psychological Sciences, 55 (1).
 ISSN 1347-5916Full text not available from this repository.

 The present study examined self-assessed intelligence (SAI) in Britain and mainland China.
 In total, 102 British and 1/1 Chinese undergraduates estimated their overall intelligence as well as 14 other multiple intelligences.
 Results showed that men had higher SAI on overall, linguistic, mathematical-logical, creative, and noriverballogical intelligences.
 In addition, Britons had higher SAI than Chinese on overall, linguistic, mathematical-logical, and nonverbal-logical intelligences.
 These results support a male hubris-female humility bias and a cultural modesty effect in selfassessments of multiple intelligence.

-|Subjects:||University of Westminster > Social Sciences, Humanities and Languages, School of|
+|Subjects:||University of Westminster > Social Sciences and Humanities|